adospinoiu/React_Router/README (GitHub Created Blank).md

 #16 Adding two more sub-components to the Profile component which are only accessible in the Profile-component and not impacting the rest of the app

 #17 Sub-components added.
 Links work properly now.

+#18 Will use some of these tricks on my reading app.